MunazaAshraf10/open-rvq-encoder-minimax-music3/README.md

 ## Benchmarks

 Measured on an RTX 3090 (sm_86, 23.6 GiB, driver 580.173.02), torch 2.14 on CUDA 13, Python 3.13,
 bf16 autocast and tf32; median device time, peak allocation of the measured region.
-Full tables, method and interpretation are in docs/benchmarks.md; regenerate everything with
+Regenerate everything with

     uv run rvq-ae bench --device cuda --suite all